mikevoxcap/java8sandbox/README.md

-# java8sandbox
+# javasandbox
-Sandbox for Java 8 examples
+Sandbox for Java examples